theniceguy8731/lossless-metrics/README.md

 ![](./assets/Decompression_time_comparision.png)

 <small>We have removed LZ78 and PPM from Compression time comparision Graph due to their exponentially high time consumption.
 Also We have removed PPM from Decompression time comparision Graph due to its exponentially high time consumption.</small>

+### Future Vision
+In future we plan on copleting this project by impleting atleast 15 algorithms and making this project moduler as well as converting it into a python tool which can be used to compare the performance of all these 15 algorithms on any data set as per the liking of the user.

 ### Methodology Improvements
 1. Diverse Data Set